mmilano/SidePanelCollapse/README.md

 The SCSS and javascript sources are incorporated into the site's build process, and become part of the final .css and .js files respectively.

-For the SCSS, the source is included by an `import` directive in `site.scss`, and `gulp` tasks compile the composite CSS file.
+The SCSS is included by an `import` directive in `site.scss`, and `gulp` tasks compile the composite CSS file.

 ```scss
 @import "sidePanelCollapse";
 ```

-For the javascript, the beginning of the site's standalone script loads SidePanelCollapse.js.
+For the javascript, the beginning of the site's standalone script loads SidePanelCollapse.js, and an aggregate javascript is assembled by a `browserify` task.

 ```js
 window.SidePanelCollapse = require("SidePanelCollapse");